Shared Instrumentation Facility, Microscope Manager

 - PhD in Materials Science, Chemistry, Physics, or related Science or Engineering field

-- Experience with traditional TEM specimen preparation methods (electropolishing, dimpling and ion milling)
+- Experience with additional APT specimen preparation methods such as electropolishing

-- Experience troubleshooting and recovering TEM issues, including vacuum, software, and hardware issues
+- Experience troubleshooting and recovering microscope issues, including vacuum, software, and hardware issues

 - Experience managing instrumentation